LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 #### Visual Studio 2022 or newer

 Install Visual Studio with the Desktop development with C++ workload enabled.
-Inside the installer, make sure the following components are available:
+In the Visual Studio Installer, go to Workloads, find and select Desktop development with C++, and make sure the following components are available:

 - MSVC C++ compiler tools
 - Windows SDK